mfeif/mf.com/src/cv/cv.social.md

     - [News video]: Ran a second cohort of eight graduating students, refining the curriculum and teaching tactics to better meet student needs.
     - Invited to be the sponsored social enterprise for Forward Fest's [Spring Tech Kickoff]

-2018
+2018 - current
-:   Coach/mentor for the second year's [Social Good Accelerator].
+:   Coach/mentor for the [Social Good Accelerator].
 Advised several social enterprises on refining models, pitches, etc.

 2018
 :   Mentor/advisor for [Madison Startup Weekend].